wp-plugins/shoutem-api/readme.txt

 http://www.youtube.com/watch?v=daD6GgRGDBg

-ShoutEm API Wordpress plugin serves as a connector between your Wordpress site and the mobile application build on ShoutEm.
-It exposes a REST API that allows your users to read blog posts from your site and comment them directly from your mobile application.
+ShoutEm API Wordpress plugin serves as a connector between your Wordpress site and the mobile application in a secure way.
+Your content is protected the same way as your regular Wordpress content.

 == Installation ==